Volentix/vdexnode/README.md

 3. Update mechanism is working.<br />
 4. You have staked enough vtx.<br />

-## approval
-- Please send key to marwan@volentixlabs.com
-  for approval.
 ## selection criteria
 1. Geolocation
     We will prioritize nodes as to diversify our network geographically.